Go Back

 Make the Dark Sauce

-• Add ¼ cup of water to a small pot with ½ tsp of Minor's Original Chicken Base and ¼ cup of sugar.
+• Add ¼ cup of water to a small pot with ½ teaspoon of Minor's Original Chicken Base and ¼ cup of sugar.
 Bring to a simmer over medium heat and whisk until the sugar and chicken base are dissolved.

 Make the Mongolian Sauce

 • Pour the dark sauce into a small pot and bring to a light simmer.
-Add 5 tbsp of white sugar and whisk until completely dissolved.
+Add 5 tablespoon of white sugar and whisk until completely dissolved.
 Remove from heat and let cool before using.
 The Mongolian sauce also stores covered in the fridge for up to a month.

 Brine the Beef